wowkster/wowkster/README.md

 Hey!
 I'm Wowkster, and I'm an experienced all-around developer with a focus in Web Development.
-I've been programming for over 8 years and I have experience with a large amount of languages and technologies like Java, Javascript, Typescript, HTML, CSS, SCSS, React, Next, Vue, JQuery, PHP, Express, Fastify, SQL, MongoDB, Python, C++, C#, and more.
+I've been programming for over 8 years and I have experience with a large amount of languages and technologies like Java, Javascript, Typescript, HTML, CSS, SCSS, Tailwind, React, Next, Vue, JQuery, PHP, Express, Fastify, SQL, MongoDB, Python, C++, C#, and more.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=wowkster&label=Profile%20views&color=0e75b6&style=flat" alt="wowkster" /> </p>